limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 Now, this is where having both the disassembly and kernel debugging of the driver helped speed up analysis by way of compare and contrast.

 You can see that the driver sneakily changed the `MAJOR_FUNCTION->IRP_MJ_DEVICE_CONTROL` in the loaded `Null.sys` to one of its function.
-Now, I can focus on the analysis of mere one function, `wtflol+0x3740`.
+Now, I can focus on the analysis of one function, `wtflol+0x3740`.

 How do I trigger the function at `wtflol+0x3740`?
 I suspect the driver also implements a Device I/O Control (IOCTL) interface for communicating from user-to-kernel mode.
 And to invoke the `DeviceIOControl` interface, you have to provide the correct IOCTL code.